MasSica/MasSica/README.md

 ABOUT:
 - 💬 I am extremly passionate about the world of communications, machine learning and software engineering more in general.

-- 💬 In my free time I love playing guitar :guitar: and cooking :spaghetti:
+- 💬 In my free time I love travelling ✈️ and cooking 🍝

 Here you will find a few of the projects I have worked on during my bachelor's and master's, enjoy :smile: